domain-independent-dp/didp-rs/didppy/docs/index.rst

 DIDPPy
 ======

-DIDPPy is a Python interface to use Domain-Independent Dynamic Programming (DIDP), which is a model-based framework to solve combinatorial optimization problems such as vehicle routing problems (VRPs) and scheduling problems.
+DIDPPy is a Python interface to use Domain-Independent Dynamic Programming (DIDP).
+DIDP is a model-based framework for combinatorial optimization problems such as vehicle routing problems (VRPs) and scheduling problems.
+With DIDP, we can use dynamic programming (DP) to solve combinatorial optimization problems without implementing DP algorithms.
-In this framework, once you define a problem as a DP model, you can use generic solvers to solve it.
+Just like in mixed-integer programming (MIP), once we define a problem as a model, we can use a solver provided by the framework to solve the model.

 Installation
 ------------
-You can install ``didppy`` from PyPI using ``pip``.
+``didppy`` can be installed from PyPI using ``pip``.
-You need to use Python 3.7 or higher.
+Python 3.7 or higher is required.

 .. code-block:: bash